JwBZx/CheatSheet/2. Meteor/Meteor Definitions.md

 passed through the console.log statement.
 We can also use the Console to manipulate our application’s database.

+<b>#17: 'console.log' Statements:</b>
-<b>#17: 'console.log' Statements: console.log statements are used to see the output of code without creating an interface to display that output.
+console.log statements are used to see the output of code without creating an interface to display that output.
 This means that, before we invest time into creating an interface, we can:
 1. Confirm that our code is working as expected.
 2. Fix any bugs as soon as they appear.

+<b>#18: Front-End (Interface):</b>
-<b>#18: Front-End (Interface): For our Leaderboard application, without the list of players
-appearing inside the interface, we can’t build anything else of value
+For our Leaderboard application, without the list of players appearing inside the interface, we can’t build anything else of value

+<b>#19: Database (Back-End):</b>
-<b>#19: Database (Back-End): If you’ve built something on the web before, you’ve probably come into contact with some kind of database.
-Maybe you’ve installed a copy of WordPress, or used phpMyAdmin, or even built
-some software with a language like PHP.
+If you’ve built something on the web before, you’ve probably come into contact with some kind of database.
+Maybe you’ve installed a copy of WordPress, or used phpMyAdmin, or even built some software with a language like PHP.
 In these cases, you would have come into contact with an SQL database.
 By default, every Meteor project comes with its own database.
 There’s no setup or configuration required.
 Whenever you create a project, a database is automatically created for that project, and whenever the local server is running, so is that database.
 This database, however, is not an SQL database.
 Instead, it’s what’s known as a MongoDB database.
 For the moment, you only need to know two things: